Fight, Flight, Freeze, or Fawn? Understanding Your Stress Response

 If You Tend to Fight

 • Pause before reacting.
-Count to 10, or take a deep breath.
+Count to 10 or take 3 slow breaths.

 If You Tend to Flight

-• Take small steps.
-Face one part of the situation instead of all at once.
+• Face one small part of the problem instead of all at once.

 If You Tend to Freeze

-• Focus on your senses.
-Notice what you see, hear, smell, and touch to pull yourself back to the moment.
+• Focus on your senses: name what you see, hear, and feel.

-• Give yourself permission to pause.
-Say, “I need a minute to think about this.”
+• Give yourself permission to pause: “I need a minute to think.”

 If You Tend to Fawn

-• Check in with your needs.
-Ask, “What do I want right now?”
+• Check in: “What do I need right now?”

 You’re Not Broken—Your Body Is Trying to Protect You

-• Heal past experiences that keep your body stuck in survival mode
+• Heal past trauma that keeps you stuck in survival mode

 African American girl smiling by the window, feeling inspired and hopeful after understanding fight flight freeze fawn stress responses after online therapy in Illinois

-At Mindful Healing Counseling, we help people just like you learn how to calm their nervous system, break free from survival mode, and respond to stress in healthier ways.
+At Mindful Healing Counseling, we help people just like you learn how to:

 Next